ray-project/ray/doc/source/cluster/kubernetes/benchmarks/memory-scalability-benchmark.md

 ## Step 4: Run experiments

 * Step 4.1: Make sure the `kubectl` CLI can connect to your GKE cluster.
-If not, please run `gcloud auth login`.
+If not, run `gcloud auth login`.
 * Step 4.2: Run an experiment
   ```sh
   # You can modify `memory_benchmark_utils` to run the experiment you want to run.